PRESENTS:

 Check box to expand answer.

-First, entries for the main prize will go through a longlist panel of experienced writers from The West Australian, which will select the best 50 short stories.
+First, entries for the main prize will go through a longlist panel of experienced professionals, which will select the best 50 short stories.

 Those entries will then go to the Prize Jury, who will determine the final shortlist of 10 and the winners in the various categories.

-Entries for the First Nations Storytelling Prize, the Navitas ESL Prize and the GenWest Youth Prizes will be judged separately by selected judges who are highly regarded in the relevant fields and who have expertise in evaluating these particular genres.
+Entries for the First Nations Storytelling Prize, the Navitas ESL Prize, the Comic Prizes and the Youth Prizes will be judged separately by selected judges who are highly regarded in the relevant fields and who have expertise in evaluating these particular genres.
 These judges will pass on their recommendations to the Prize Jury to be judged as part of the main prize and shortlist.

 Check box to expand answer.

-Anthony De Ceglie, Editor in Chief of The West Australian, will chair the Prize Jury, which will also include representatives from Magabala Books, Perth Festival and Writing WA.
+Anthony De Ceglie, Editor in Chief of The West Australian, will chair the Prize Jury, which will also include representatives from Upswell Publishing, Magabala Books, along with award winning authors Robert Drewe, Holden Sheppard and best selling author Rachael Johns.

 The Navitas ESL Prize judging will be led by Miles Hitchcock, a senior teacher at Navitas English has taught ESL for over 20 years in Japan, China and Australia, most recently on Academic English pathways into Universities and TAFE.
 Miles is also a previous winner of the Melbourne Age Short Story Award and the Curtin Fiction Award.
 Miles will be joined in judging this prize with Basim Shamaon JP, a highly respected community leader in South West Sydney, whose work with migrants and refugees is his life, passion, identity.
 Basim is the Stakeholder Engagement Manager at Navitas Skilled Futures and recently released his own book, From Iraq to Australia: Jewels from My Journey.

-First Nations lawyer, columnist and academic, Emma Garlett, a Nyiyaparli-Yamatji-Nyungar woman from Geraldton, WA, is the ambassador for the First Nations Storytelling Prize and will be judging this prize in collocation with select First Nations judges who are experienced in this genre.
+First Nations lawyer, columnist and academic, Emma Garlett, a Nyiyaparli-Yamatji-Nyungar woman from Geraldton, WA, is the ambassador for the First Nations Storytelling Prize and will be judging this prize in collocation with select First Nations judges, including dual Miles Franklin winner Kim Scott, who are experienced in this genre.

 How will the stories be judged?